 There is the saying “It takes a village to raise a child”.
 However, single parents usually have to cope with everyday life with a child without help.
 What was the main problem for these mothers and fathers?
 How does this pressure affect the mothers?

 The problems of the children, in turn, complicate the everyday life of one-parent families, creating a vicious circle of need and overwork.
-Unfortunately, single parents usually left alone.
+Unfortunately, single parents are usually left alone.

 The mother should then also get help for the benefit of the child.
 There are extreme cases when 15-year-olds are still sleeping in bed with their mother, who was afraid of abandonment and did not allow the child’s relationship with the father.
 That is already emotional abuse.

-Maybe psychotherapy is useful, there are also especially for children.
-Before going to the youth welfare office no one should be afraid, parents can apply for concrete help for education, from counseling to day group for the children.
+Maybe psychotherapy is useful, and there are also, especially helpful for children.
+Before going to the youth welfare office no one should be afraid, parents can apply for concrete help for education, from counseling to day groups for the children.

 Would not it make more sense for parents to take advantage of this aid as soon as it is clear they need to raise their own child?

 That would of course be desirable, at least after the first acute separation phase.
-Then, for example, apparent provocations of the children would not be misinterpreted as personal attacks or behavioral disturbances of the child, but recognized as cries for help and the bond between mother and child would not suffer at all.
+Then, for example, apparent provocations of the children would not be misinterpreted as personal attacks or behavioral disturbances of the child but recognized as cries for help and the bond between mother and child would not suffer at all.